Drop in a dataset and JITM will train, evaluate, explain and host a model for you. No ML expertise needed.

 No tokens or config files needed.
 OAuth signs you in automatically.

-Three steps between your raw data and a production-ready prediction API.
+How it works →Three steps between your raw data and a production-ready prediction API.

 Drag a file onto the page.
-We detect schema, missingness, quality issues, and likely targets — so you can make an informed choice before training.
+We detect schema, missingness, quality issues, and likely targets, so you can make an informed choice before training.

 Automated feature engineering, task selection, fast training, and validation.
-No knobs to turn — we handle the hard parts.
+No knobs to turn: we handle the hard parts.

-< 10 secondsA live API, auth token, SHAP explanations, and deployment-ready output.
+Baseline in secondsA live API, auth token, SHAP explanations, and deployment-ready output.
 Integrate into any agent, app, or workflow.

 Every model comes with built-in explainability.
 See which features matter, how much they contribute, and why your model makes the decisions it does.